 Special Non-profit Partners

-We have partnered with two non-profit organizations to assist them in fund raising using the Lifeline 100 rides.
-Riders wishing to participate as members of these non-profit teams should follow the special registration instructions on the registration page.
+We have partnered with a variety non-profit organizations to enable them to fund-raise using the Lifeline 100 rides.
+This arrangement allows a non-profit to recruit participants and fund-raise without the expense and time commitment of organizing an event.
+501c3 organizations interested in this arrangement should email email@example.com for more information.
+Riders wishing to participate in support of these non-profit partners should follow the special registration instructions on the registration page.

 Susan G. Komen Foundation